 There are many different types of illegal drugs, most of which are Schedule I Controlled Substances.
-Cannabinoids are perhaps the most ubiquitous, although they are not illegal everywhere (with legality increasing in the United States and elsewhere in the world).
-These are smoked or ingested to create a relaxed state, though this can sometimes bring on anxiety and paranoia.
+Cannabinoids are perhaps the most ubiquitous, although they are not unlawful everywhere (with legality increasing in the United States and elsewhere in the world).
+These are smoked or ingested to create a relaxed state, which can sometimes bring anxiety and paranoia.

 Opioids and stimulants are Schedule II-IV Controlled substances.
-The majority of these drugs are legal under doctor supervision and prescription, but illegal on the street.
-They can be injected, smoked, swallowed, or snorted to create a sense of euphoria, drowsiness, and often serious impairment.
+The majority of these drugs are legal under doctor supervision and prescription but illegal on the street.
+They can be injected, smoked, swallowed, or snorted to create a sense of euphoria, drowsiness, and often severe impairment.

-Below are some common interactions and risks associated with some of these drugs when they are mixed with alcohol.
+Below are some common interactions and risks associated with some of these drugs when mixed with alcohol.